 The Hungarian Folk Singing Circle ("Népdalkör" in Hungarian) teaches Hungarian folk songs, beautiful village songs crafted over generations of unbroken oral tradition.
 Founded in San Francisco in 2010 by Zina Bozzay, the Népdalkör now hosts class series, workshops, private coaching and lessons, and presentations in both English and Hungarian in various locations around the world.

-Class sessions are open to everyone ~ new and returning members, of any musical or cultural background.
+Class sessions are open to everyone, of any musical or cultural background.
 No previous experience in the style or Hungarian language is required.
 Join us!

 Hosting guest teacher Ágnes Enyedi from Hungary

 Workshop for Zhena Folk Chorus, Los Angeles, CA